teleportaloo/PDX-Bus/README.markdown

 * The data feed from [Next Bus](http://www.civicapps.org/datasets/portland-streetcar-routes-arrivals) has terms and conditions (including a non-commercial clause) but does not need an application ID.
+* This builds with one warning - "All interface orientations must be supported unless the app requires full screen".
+This is because on the iPhone we don't want the app to go into landscape mode.

 Graphics